 Give away your old computer.
 It’s nice to do something good for a family member, friend, school, or a charitable organization—and if you choose one of the later options, there might be a little tax write off in it for you.
 But before you give the computer away be sure to completely wipe any personal information still on it.

-Firstly, you should backup any files you want to keep around and also deauthorize any software attached to the machine.
-As for wiping the machine, Windows 8.1 already has a built-in option to reset your computer in the system preferences.
+Firstly, you should back up any files you want to keep around and also deauthorize any software attached to the machine.
+As for wiping the machine, you can find the option to do so under Settings > Update & Security > Recovery in Windows 10.
+Windows 8.1 also has a built-in option to reset your computer in the system preferences.
 This OS-level tool can refresh the PC and remove all the files on it in one go.
 Doing the same thing on Windows 7 can also be easily accessed by inserting the OS install disk and formatting the drive.

 Turn your old PC into a media center PC